gregpalmr/mesosphere-kubernetes-workshop/labs/labs-dcos-1.12/Lab_01_Launch_a_Kubernetes_Cluster.md

   10.0.2.100   10.0.2.100  94141db5-28df-4194-a1f2-4378214838a7-S4   agent            aws/us-west-2  aws/us-west-2a
 ```

-### Tour DC/OS Catalog
+### Step 2.
+Tour DC/OS Catalog

 Your instructor will give you a tour of DC/OS UI and catalog.

-### Launch a Kubernetes Cluster
+### Step 3.
+Launch a Kubernetes Cluster

 To launch a Kubernetes cluster, you must first deploy the Mesosphere Kubernetes Control Plane Manager.

-Install the Kubernetes Control Plane Manager with the following command:
+Step 3.a Install the Kubernetes Control Plane Manager with the following command:

 dcos package install kubernetes --yes